The History of Snoopy's Senior World Hockey Tournament

 Today, Snoopy’s Senior World Hockey Tournament hosts 70 teams who compete in three games over 5 days, with a day of rest and vacation between games.
 Players ages range from 40 to 96, with divisions for 40 and up, through 75 and up.
 Many bring family to cheer on their team.
-All in all, more than 1,100 players attended the Tournament in 2017, and a similar number is expected in 2018.
-In 2017, 44% of the players came from outside California, another 19% came from Canada.
+All in all, more than 1,100 players attended the Tournament in 2017 and 2018.
+A similar number is expected in 2020.

 In 1973 Schulz’s Santa Rosa Diamond Icers participated in the 4th annual Senior Olympics Hockey Tournament in Burbank, California.
 The following year, the director of that Tournament asked Schulz if his arena in Santa Rosa could host the future tournaments.
 And so it began.
 The tournament has been played at the arena every July since 1975, with the exception of 2001, when the arena closed for a short time for equipment renovations.
 In 1982 the name was changed to Snoopy’s Senior World Hockey Tournament.